srph/jqt/readme.md

 Checkout the demo [examples](https://srph.github.io/jqt).
 If you prefer, you can also check out the [guide](guide.md) to get started!

 ## Use case
 I've never found any similar libraries outside frameworks.
-This library was *dogfed* for projects I handle at works, usually for tab transitions, menu animations, etc.
+This library was massively *dogfed* for projects I handle at work, usually for tab transitions, menu animations, etc.

 ## Installation
 Just include [`jqt.js`](https://raw.githubusercontent.com/srph/jqt/master/lib/jqt.js) after [jQuery](jquery) `>=3`.